inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

    most constrained case, the configurator is forced to use the requested addresses and netmasks for all interfaces (which translates to manual address assignment).
-There are many possible configuration options between these two extremums.
+There are many possible configuration options between these two extremes.
 The configurator assigns addresses in a way that maximizes the number of nodes per subnet.
    Once it figures out the nodes that belong to a single subnet it, will optimize for allocating the longest possible netmask.
 The